dosu0/Survivio/README.md

-# Survivio
+# About

-A desktop clone of the popular browser battle royale shooter - surviv.io
+Survivio is a desktop clone of the popular browser battle royale shooter - surviv.io

 The project is currently in the stage of early alpha development, so any contribution is welcome.

 # Building

-On debian and debian-based distributions make sure these dependencies are satisfied:
+On debian and debian-based linux distributions make sure these dependencies (used by SFML library) are satisfied:

     libx11-dev